 During your time at sea, watch an enthralling show in the theater, dance under the stars at one of our lounges, cool off at the outdoor deck and pool, or relax at our indulgent spa.
 Discover new cuisines and flavors at each of your port destinations, then savor world-class dining at our onboard restaurants with menus crafted by a Michelin-starred chef.

 Ships typically dock at the Overseas Passenger Terminal, which is a five-minute walk from the city center.
 You’ll find ATMs, currency exchange offices, cafes, and restaurants right by the terminal.

-Passengers getting ready for one of our Sydney cruises will find an assortment of shopping malls here.
+You will find an assortment of shopping malls near the Sydney cruise port.
 Some of the largest are Westfield Sydney, The Galeries, and World Square.
-You’ll find well-recognized brand names at these malls.
-By Westfield Sydney, you’ll also find the Australian department stores of Myer and David Jones.
 For local boutiques, head to the intersection of Oxford Street and Glenmore Road.
-In the neighborhood of Paddington, you’ll find shops with more cutting-edge fashion from new designers.
+In the neighborhood of Paddington, you’ll find shops with cutting-edge fashion from new designers.
 For souvenirs and art, head to The Rocks near the Sydney Opera House, or the Strand for Australian hats and boots.

 Australia’s official currency is the Australian dollar.
 The paper bills come in increments of $5, $10, $20, $50, and $100.
-Anything under $5 is handed out in change, including coins for $1 and $2 amounts – so don’t misplace that change as it can quickly add up!
 Credit cards are widely accepted, but traveler’s checks are not.
-Tipping also isn’t expected in Australia, but it is appreciated.
-If you do tip, a smaller amount is usually acceptable; think more along the lines of 10% rather than the U.S. standard of 15% to 20%.
+Tipping isn’t expected in Australia, but is appreciated.
+If you do tip, a smaller amount around 10% is usually acceptable.